VincentMccord/Vincentrepo/README.md

-The rise of global trade networks in the 17th century facilitated the exchange of goods, ideas, and cultures between Europe, Asia, Africa, and the Americas, ushering in the era of globalization.
+The mechanization of agriculture in the 19th century, including the invention of the reaper and other farm machinery, increased agricultural productivity and led to the consolidation of landholdings.